bhopals/react-js-essential/README.md

 ### Props and STATE ###

-**Compose Componenets** - This means we have multiple nested components.
+**Compose Components** - This means we have multiple nested components.
 Parent Component that contains multiple/single child components, and the data in these components have been passed from the top hierarchy to bottom.

 ```